 Medicare Part B is medical insurance that covers doctors’ visits and outpatient services such as:

 - Emergency care

 - Laboratory tests

-Remember that even though you meet the requirements for Medicare eligibility, Medicare doesn’t pay 100% of your costs.
-You’ll have coinsurance, deductibles, and copayments for Medicare Part A and Medicare Part B. Medicare beneficiaries who are low-income or eligible for Medicaid might qualify for extra help paying these out-of-pocket costs.
+Remember that even if you meet the requirements for Medicare eligibility, Medicare doesn’t pay 100% of your costs.
+You will have coinsurance, deductibles, and copayments for Medicare Part A and Medicare Part B. Medicare beneficiaries who are low-income or eligible for Medicaid might qualify for extra help paying these out-of-pocket costs.

 Who Doesn't Qualify for Medicare Advantage?

-There are, however, a few circumstances that can cause disqualification from Medicare Advantage:
+There are, however, a few circumstances that can cause disqualification from Medicare Advantage eligibility:

 - If you stop paying your Part B premium